Shadows-hunters/lbdserver-api-demo-react/README.md

 #### Export speeddial:
 Your scene setup can be exported to an image, which donwloads your viewport as a png.
 Your main focus is probably to create a beautiful, presention-ready document, therefore you get the possibility to export the whole scene, inclusive lights positions, as a gltf, localy or upload is to an adress.
 The last option is currently under development and only creates POST requests without authentification settings. (was tested on a solid pod)

-The **ressources** folder contains a blender test file with a cell-shading texture if you want to experiment.
+The **resources** folder contains a blender test file with a cell-shading texture if you want to experiment.

 ## production